 We would do well to always remember the power of hope.

-Did this movie come close to being Warner Bros’ Avengers?
+Was this movie Warner Bros’ version of The Avengers?
 No. Not even close.
 But it does succeed on two other levels: it stops the hemorrhaging from Man of Steel and Batman vs. Superman, and continues the optimistic look at the world of superheroes which Wonder Woman gave audiences.

 A fun, enjoyable movie that is another step in the right direction, if not completely there yet…